thinkst/canarytools-docs/docs/bird-management/registrations.md

         required: false
         type: string
         default: "'flock:default'"
-        description: ID of the flock to assign the Birds to (defaults to the [Default Flock](/guide/terminology.html#default-flock)).
+        description: ID of the Flock to assign the Birds to (defaults to the [Default Flock](/guide/terminology.html#default-flock)).
     response: JSON structure with result indicator.
   decommission_device:
     name: Decommission Bird